-The spikes in interest from the Netherlands are not as easily explained by sporting events but a lot of fluctuations in such data are likely to be due to the fact that the information is based on relatively small volumes of searches.
+The spikes in interest from the Netherlands are not as easily explained by sporting events, but a lot of fluctuations in such data are likely to be because the information is based on relatively small volumes of searches.

 Despite these fluctuations, this particular analysis from Google Trends has clear potential for targeting and monitoring the effects of overseas marketing activity.

-Figure 3 again focuses on Kew Gardens, comparing each of the last four full years of the data in Figure 1.
+Figure 3 again focuses on Kew Gardens, comparing each of the last 4 full years of the data in Figure 1.